 Yes and no.

 I don’t recommend freezing Zupa Ogórkowa after you add the sour cream.
-This is because after freezing, soups with sour cream have a tendency to curdle, which can change the flavor as well as the texture.
+If you really have to, you can do it.
+I just don’t recommend it if you can avoid it because after freezing, soups with sour cream have a tendency to curdle, which can change the flavor as well as the texture.

 However, dill pickle soup freezes well if you freeze it before adding the sour cream.
 To do so: